Projective Comparison of Skew Rulers

 (to see this more clearly, drag the yellow dot, K, back and forth: adjust their distribution with U and D).

-Now, they cannot actually do this , because, as already noted, they have no mutual incidence, and so have nothing to which to be tangent.
-What we in fact see are their "shadows" on the plane of the screen, and because these shadows are coplanar , they are not skew, so they are incident, and could be tangents to a curve -
+Now, it should be clear that they cannot actually do this , because, as already noted, they have no mutual incidence, and so have nothing to which to be tangent.
+What we in fact see are their "shadows" on the plane of the screen, and because these shadows are coplanar , they are not skew, and are incident, and could be tangents to a curve -

 which might be one of the conics.